CLAREMONT MCKENNA COLLEGE

 What is campus life like?

 There are two on-campus dining options at CMC.
 Collins Dining Hall is the college’s only dining hall.
 You can eat breakfast, lunch, and dinner there on the weekdays, whereas only brunch and dinner are served on the weekend.
-The second option is “The Hub,” a grill in the Emett Student Center, which has a variety of quick meal options for those days you’re running late to your 9 am lecture (again).
+The second option is “The Hub,” a grill in the Emett Student Center, which has a variety of quick meal options for those days when you’re running late to your 9 am lecture (again).

 What is Global Citizen Year?